uibakery/self-hosted/README.md

 1. After creating and running the virtual machine, connect to it from outside using SSH protocol.

-1. Run this command preferably from `/home` Linux directory to download, install and launch UI Bakery:
+1. Run this command preferably from the `/home` Linux directory to download, install and launch UI Bakery:

    ```bash
    curl -k -L -o install.sh https://raw.githubusercontent.com/uibakery/self-hosted/main/install.sh && bash ./install.sh
    ```

-1. In the process, upon request, enter the previously received license code, hosting URL (use default, localhost) and port ({BakeryPort}, which you selected in the earlier steps).
+1. Upon request, enter the previously received license code, hosting URL - Azure Virtual Machine IP address, and port ({BakeryPort} which you selected in the earlier steps 3030 by default).

 1. After the installation is completed and launched, enter the bakery from a browser on your local machine at http://{Public IP address Azure VM}:{BakeryPort}